-Is it really impossible?
-Do you really need exceptional school results, talent, and intellect to have any chances of signing a job contract with Google?
+Do you really need exceptional school results, talent, and intellect to have any chance of signing a job contract with Google?

 One million is one million.
-Even if they advertised ten thousand open positions each year (which they do not do), just one of every 100 candidates will get a job with them.
+Even if they advertised ten thousand vacancies each year (which they do not do), just one of every 100 candidates will get a job with them.

 Conclusion: To get a job at Google in a traditional way (applying online, interviewing withe the company), you really need to be someone with exceptional skills and high intelligence.
 And even then your chances are rather slim.

 Can I succeed if I am not super smart?